DataDog/apps/docs/en/faq.md

 # Frequently Asked Questions

+## How do I provide logos for my App?

+You can provide a temporary logo as a url while your app is under development in the Developer Platform.
+When you are ready to publish, we will work with you to create permanent and high-quality versions of your logo, including a dark mode variant.

 ## What programming language/framework should I use for developing my app?

 You can use any web stack to build apps.
 The only requirement is to include our [SDK](https://github.com/DataDog/ui-extensions-sdk), which is a vanilla Javascript library with optional typescript definitions if needed.